 Braille transcription software is a great tool to create braille versions of print documents.
 Both free and commercial packages are available and they can produce braille in a number of languages and for a variety of purposes.

 It is vital to understand how your braille transcription software works, and to make sure the correct braille rules are used.

 Braille transcription software works by converting text characters, words, punctuation and document layout to their corresponding braille character equivalents.
-The braille version of the file is then sent to a braille embosser, where a paper copy of the braille is produced and can be read tactually.
+The braille version of the file is then sent either to a refreshable braille display or to a braille embosser to produce a copy on paper, to be read tactually.

 It really is all in the structure.
-If you have a well-structured text document that has been styled correctly, the chances are that you will get a well-structured braille document ready for embossing.
+If you have a well-structured print document that has been styled correctly, the chances are that you will get a well-structured braille document ready for embossing.

 Due to the complexity of the rules that govern braille codes and the fact that different countries use different braille rules, it is important that you understand the braille rules that exist in your country, or have access to a professional braille transcriber to produce or proofread the braille for you.

-Braille rules are occasionally updated and sometimes it can be a while before the braille translation software is updated to reflect the new rulings.
+Braille rules are occasionally updated and sometimes it can be a while before the braille translation software is updated to reflect the changes.

-There are limitations to what the software can achieve, with some of the braille rules requiring decisions which can currently only be made by a person knowledgeable in the rules.
+There are limitations to what braille transcription software can achieve, with some of the braille rules requiring decisions which can currently only be made by a person knowledgeable in the rules.

 Using braille transcription software allows easier braille production but still requires experience in braille to ensure quality output.